|Nutrition Facts (per serving)|

 Shape the Empanadas:

-- Fold the edges of the dough into a decorative seam (see how to shape and fill empanadas).
+Fold the edges of the dough into a decorative seam (learn how to shape and fill empanadas).